robertkowalski/grenache/articles/udp/udp.md

 The link will connect to our private BitTorrent network.
 It will help us with advertising our service to other parties.
 Later in this article we will use the link for looking up services.

-We connect to the small private network we set up with the two `grape` CLI tools:
+The following code will connect to the small private network we set up with the two Grape command line tools:

 ```js
 const link = new Link({